 Church pews are great because they can fit a lot of people without sacrificing much needed floor space.
 Win, win!

-Church Pew Makeover
+How to Give a Church Pew an Incredible Makeover

-*this post contains affiliate links for more information check out our disclosure page here*
+*this post contains affiliate links for more information click here*

-A few hours and a few less pieces of gum (yup, gum under the seat) and graffiti later this pew was absolutely perfect and ready to come into our home.
+A few hours & a few less pieces of gum (yup, gum under the seat) & graffiti later this pew was absolutely perfect & ready to come into our home.

 We sanded this piece down with our trusty orbital sander, (DEWALT DWE6421K Random Orbit Sander Kit, 5″) .

-We chose to not add any poly urethane to the church pew since we love the look of the raw wood and we are keeping it in our living room (no drinks without coasters allowed, thank you!).
+We chose to not add any poly urethane to the church pew since we love the look of the raw wood & we are keeping it in our living room (no drinks without coasters allowed, thank you!)

 To sure it up we used our Kreg jig, (Kreg R3 Jr. Pocket Hole Jig System) to drill holes in the bottom of the bench in order to add some hidden screws to the bottom of the bench and into the wood sides.

 Although, I had measured the bench before we brought it home we couldn’t believe how perfectly it fit.

-I added a few farmhouse pillows to the bench as well as my favorite watering can and some fresh Annabelle hydrangeas from our front yard.
+I added a few farmhouse pillows to our new & perfect entryway bench as well as my favorite watering can & some fresh Annabelle hydrangeas from our front yard.